 - True parallel replication, on row level

-- Direct client connections, native MySQL look & feel
+- Direct client connections, native MariaDB look & feel

 The above features yield several benefits for a DBMS clustering solution, including: